SSWConsulting/SSW.Rules.Content/rules/search-employee-skills/rule.md

 ![Figure: Powershell - Reading skills from UserProfile](extending-ad-5.png)

 ![Figure: Powershell - Adding “Blazor” to Jean’s skill list](extending-ad-6.png)

+OpenSearch is another solution, using the OpenSearch protocol you can [add external data sources to your SharePoint search results](https://docs.microsoft.com/en-us/sharepoint/search/understanding-result-sources-for-search)

 #### Suggestion to Microsoft: